ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 External links
 ~~~~~~~~~~~~~~

-The syntax is for creating links to external web-pages is shown below.
+The syntax of creating links to external web pages is shown below.

 .. code-block:: rst